chongguo/MOTA_eyeblink/README.md

 # MOTA_eyeblink
-Here are the desing files and code for a custom eye blink conditioning system.
+Here are the design files and code for a custom eye blink conditioning system.